EmilePapillon/Udacity-MLND-Capstone/README.md

 ![PSNR](images/sample_examples.png)

 ### Algorithms and Techniques

+There is no preprocessing done with the images except format changes between numpy arrays and tensors.
+Hence, in this section we will give a few words about the model and the number of parameters.

 The model used was the MPRNet described in great details [in this article](https://arxiv.org/pdf/2102.02808.pdf).
 The reader is advised to consult the work done developing the MPRNet to gain further familiarity with the model.
 The element that most differentiates this model is the multi-stage approach to noise reduction.
 The majority of image restoration methods use single stage.

 Here is a performance comparison taken from the publication cited abov.